 Hyde Park neighborhood dining runs the gamut, from the Valois Restaurant, famed as one of President Barack Obama’s favorite breakfast spots, to The Promontory, which features “hearth-to-table” cuisine and offers a sprawling outdoor patio in addition to a popular music venue upstairs.

-With 1,208 acres, Lincoln Park is Chicago’s largest, and comes with its own zoo and conservatory (with free admittance!).
+With 1,208 acres, Lincoln Park is Chicago’s largest green space and comes with its own zoo and conservatory (with free admittance!).
 It’s also the namesake of this well-to-do neighborhood.
-A mix of families and singles who love living near downtown and Lake Michigan, the neighborhood has a high density of restaurants and other attractions, including a lakefront trail to go running or biking.
+The neighborhood has a high number of restaurants and other attractions, including a lakefront trail to go running or biking, and is perfect for families and singles who love living near downtown and Lake Michigan.

-Lincoln Park’s dining scene is renowned for its breadth and diversity, with everything from Alinea, rated as America’s best restaurant multiple times, to Lito’s Empanadas, a tiny spot that only serves the classic Latin American turnover for which it’s named.
+Speaking of restaurants, Lincoln Park’s dining scene is renowned for its breadth and diversity.
+This place has everything from Alinea, rated as America’s best restaurant multiple times, to Lito’s Empanadas, a tiny spot that only serves the classic Latin American turnover for which it’s named.

 Making your move in Chicago

 While you’re neighborhood- and home-shopping it’s a good time to start getting ready for your move.
+PODS has the tools and services to make the process smooth, no matter where in Chicago you’re moving.
 Get our ultimate Moving Checklist, our week-by-week guide to stay on track, plus these tips for packing like a pro.
+Then, get a quote for moving with a PODS container.
+Moving with PODS means moving on your own schedule with storage built-in, and PODS City Service means you don’t have to navigate the crowded streets of downtown Chicago, or even worry about parking.

 Megy Karydes is a Chicago-based freelance writer whose work has appeared in Rodale’s Organic Life, Forbes, and USA Today.